January 17, 2019

 Remembering Patricia Wald

-Senior Advisor for National Partnership for Women & Families and ACS Board of Advisors Member
+Senior Advisor for National Partnership for Women & Families

 When a person like Patricia Wald passes away it is not only the memories of their great accomplishments that should be evoked, although God knows there are more than can be recounted here, but the small details of their everyday life that often are very telling – for these are the things that make us who we are.
 One of my more recent memories is of often seeing Pat trudging uphill on Connecticut Avenue, north of the Dupont Circle metro, heading to her apartment.
 It should be noted that this hill is one that many of our youthful colleagues sought to avoid.
 Seeing Pat always reminded me of how purposeful, tough, and resilient she was in her career and in life.